CluelessBiker/project2-master-universe/README.md

 ![Colour Palette](assets/images/images-readme/colour-palette.png)

 ### Typography:
-All fonts were obtained from the Google Fonts librabry.
+All fonts were obtained from the Google Fonts library.
 I chose the following three fonts for the page:
 1. Rubik Moonrocks - This is the main heading font, and it resembles the universe.
 It felt fitting to the design.
 2. Kanit - for the tagline.
 I wanted it to be easy to read.
 3. Grape Nuts - for the labels of the toggle switches & footer text.
 As it looks handwritten, it fits with the feel of the doodle/drawing that can be manipulated.
 It has also been used in the win/lose messages.
-4. Rubik Wet Paint - To give an eirie feel to the submit & reset buttons.
+4. Rubik Wet Paint - To give an eerie feel to the submit & reset buttons.

 ### Imagery:
 All images used were created by me, and styled to give it the feel of an interactive colouring book.